Chinchilla Tardis

 The NEW Acacia Motel – More than a bed

-With 2 years of planning, I transformed a weary, weathered country motel into what has become one of Queensland’s most celebrated accommodations.
+After 2 years of planning and 18 months of construction, locals witnessed the transformation into what has become one of Queensland’s most celebrated accommodations.

 The vision for the Chinchilla Tardis

-Having watched countless TARDIS build projects on YouTube over the years, I couldn’t find one particular build that truly resonated with me.
-This TARDIS was in my mind to be the crown jewel.
-And just as the Toronto TARDIS had brought my son Isaac such profound happiness to visit, my planned TARDIS would also bring delight to the public.
-A showstopper at the motel’s entrance on a designed concrete stand where visitors could come and enjoy a Whovian cosplay moment for free and create those treasured moments, just as Isaac and I did as father and son all those years ago.
-A complimentary TARDIS photo opportunity dedicated to my son, Isaac.
+Having explored numerous TARDIS construction projects on YouTube over the years, I couldn’t find a single build that genuinely captured what I envisioned.
+This TARDIS was destined to be the flagship feature.
+And just as the Toronto TARDIS had brought my son Isaac such immense joy during our visit, my intended TARDIS would similarly enchant the community.
+A striking focal point at the motel’s entrance on a purpose-built concrete platform where people could experience a Whovian photo opportunity at no charge and capture those special memories, just as Isaac and I did together all those years ago.
+A complimentary TARDIS experience in honor of my son, Isaac.

-I had many quotes, I had several opportunities for home-built TARDIS projects, but only one truly captured my attention.
-Unlike the many builds on YouTube, the Peter Goodwin 1929 Real Police Box / Replica TARDIS was truly extraordinary to behold.
+I received numerous quotes and explored several options for custom-built TARDIS projects, but only one genuinely commanded my interest.
+Unlike the many constructions featured on YouTube, the Peter Goodwin 1929 Real Police Box / Replica TARDIS was genuinely breathtaking to witness.

-Peter’s 1929 McKenzie Trench MK2 Police Box replica was built using authentic plans.
-Solid and robust, designed to be permanently positioned not easy to relocate.
-No panels for easy transport.
-With a weight of 280kgs, Peter’s attention to detail in the build is evident.
-The result is a sexy, magnificent blue box with painstaking labour of a true Doctor Who enthusiast.
-Peter Goodwin’s McKenzie Trench Police Box / Replica TARDIS was the only one that deserved dedication to my son.
+Peter’s 1929 McKenzie Trench MK2 Police Box replica was constructed using original blueprints.
+Substantial and durable, engineered to remain in a fixed location rather than be easily moved.
+No panels for convenient transport.
+Weighing 280kgs, Peter’s meticulous craftsmanship throughout the construction is unmistakable.
+The outcome is a stunning, magnificent blue box representing the dedicated workmanship of a genuine Doctor Who devotee.
+Peter Goodwin’s McKenzie Trench Police Box / Replica TARDIS was the only one worthy of this tribute to my son.

 Fun Fact: The closest representation of true McKenzie Trench 1929 style police box in the Doctor Who Universe is not actually found in the TV series but in the Peter Cushing Movies, Doctor Who and the Daleks and also Daleks Invasion Earth 2150 A.D.